reportportal/kubernetes/reportportal/README.md

 #### 5. RabbitMQ installation

-You can install RabbitMQ from the following [RabbitMQ Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq).
+You can install RabbitMQ from the following [RabbitMQ Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq) (5.1) or use an AmazonMQ as RabbitMQ (5.2).

+5.1 RabbitMQ from the Helm chart

 Download the specified chart into your charts/ directory:
 ```sh